 Nutrition Education through technology

-The transformational 2-day weekend events is ran by the iamtheCODE team of volunteers in conjunction with partners (governments, private sector companies, NGOs, foundations, schools).
+The transformational 2-day weekend events are run by the iamtheCODE team of volunteers in conjunction with partners (governments, private sector companies, NGOs, foundations and schools).

 Day 1 is an Education day, while Day 2 is a Technology day, featuring hands-on learning and participation in generating technological solutions for relevant UN SDGs.

 Clubs meet once a week for twelve weeks.
 They are run by volunteers in corporate organisations/ambassadors at schools, libraries, churches, and offer a safe environment for participants to engage with iamtheCODE’s unique digital wheel curriculum.
 Participants develop their digital skills and engage with STEAMED (Science, Technology, Engineering, Arts, Mathematics, Entrepreneurship, and Design) disciplines.

 iamtheCODE uses its tools and networks to collect data and track the progress of women and girls in tech globally.
 Additional funding will go toward establishing a digital platform to streamline input gathering and analysis.

 iamtheFOOD aims to use Illustrations to convey basic nutrition concepts. iamtheFOOD will acquire local foods to use in nutrition education in addition to laminated and visual color-coded nutritional information illustrations.

 iamtheFOOD success will be measured through monitoring and evaluation:

 - Number of Girls fed through from the iamtheCODE events